-For this prediction, I’ve taken an average of the most recent opinion polls from seven pollsters taken during the campaign period, as well as the most recent polls for Scotland, Wales and Northern Ireland.
+For this prediction, I’ve taken an average of the most recent opinion polls from eight pollsters taken during the last seven days, as well an average of the two most recent polls from Scotland, alongside the most recent polls in Northern Ireland and Wales, and put this into Electoral Calculus’ model.

-Based on the current polling and using Flavible’s model, the Conservatives win with a majority of 98, with 374 seats in Parliament – their most seats since 1987.
+Based on the current polling and using Electoral Calculus’ model, the Conservatives win with a majority of 66, with 358 seats in Parliament.
+Such a result would be their best result since 1987 under Margaret Thatcher, who won 376.

-The SNP would remain the third largest party, with 50 seats, with the Liberal Democrats on 33.
-Among the seats the Lib Dems would gain would include Lewes, St Albans and Sheffield Hallam.
+The SNP would remain the third largest party, with 40 seats, with the Liberal Democrats on a disappointing 14, up only two seats.

-In Northern Ireland, the DUP would lose two seats to the Alliance Party for the time since the 2010 general election, making up one of these losses in North Down.
+In Northern Ireland, the DUP would lose one seats to the Alliance Party for the time since the 2010 general election, with the Alliance also picking up North Down, the seat of former independent MP Lady Hermon.

-The Brexit Party, with 10 percent of the vote in this projection, would fail to win a seat in Parliament.
+The Brexit Party would fail to win a seat in Parliament.